 – TRY not to open the oven door, like ever, if you can help it.

-– That said if you run out of water in the pan on the bottom of the oven and you need to add more boil it first so it’s hot, then open the oven and pour it into the pan (I use a 9×13 so it holds more and I don’t have to refill it)
+– That said if you run out of water in the pan on the bottom of the oven or in the water bath and you need to add more boil it first so it’s hot, then open the oven and pour it into the pan carefully and close the door – as quick as you can.

 – Cook your cheesecake until it’s still a bit jiggly in the center, like a loose jello jiggler, but not liquid, in the center 2-3 inches.
 It will keep cooking afterwards a bit, and IMO better to be slightly under cooked than overcooked.

 – Turn off the oven and crack open the oven door to let it cool slowly, this will help it finish cooking but not cool TOO fast and crack

 – Do NOT eat it right away, cheesecake sets and gets BETTER with time in the fridge, at LEAST 8 hours, I prefer a full day or two for better flavor.